johnlavides/cloudformation/README.md

 # cloudformation
 This repo is for the Cloudformation Template with VPC, AutoScaling Group, ELB to serve traffics from the instances using port 8080.

+Note: Before creating stack.
+An existing key-pair is required.

 How to create the stack on the Cloudformation using this template

 - Login to your aws console